Why process should no longer be a dirty word in design

 Design and process rarely sit comfortably together.
 While one is rooted in creative flair, intuition and art, the other is driven by science, methodology and clinical thinking.
 So, it’s no wonder that many creatives continue to see process as a “dirty” word.

-In this article, our Operations Manager, Lee Warcup, delves into the importance of process in creative endeavours.
+In this article, our Head of Operations, Lee Warcup, delves into the importance of process in creative endeavours.

 About this post